 This year's Martin Luther King, Jr. Festival also includes the Liberation Film Festival from 10am to 6pm.
 It features both short-format cinema and human interest documentaries aimed at reaching new and diverse audiences.

-This is the fifth year for this film festival.
+This is the sixth year for this film festival.
 The film screenings are free and open to the public.
-They will take place at the Yerba Buena Center Theater and Screening Room, the Freedom Theater at the Museum of the African Diaspora, and the Creativity Theater.
+They will take place at the Yerba Buena Center Theater and Screening Room, the Freedom Theater at the Museum of the African Diaspora, and the Public Library - Main.

 The largest event this weekend is the parade/march.
 It will be on Monday, January 15 at 11am.

 This 1.5-mile march starts at SF's Caltrain Station and crosses over the Lefty O'Doul Bridge near AT&T Park.
 It then stops in the Willie Mays Plaza to commemorate the Edmunds Pettus Bridge crossing of the famous Selma-to-Montgomery, Alabama march, a symbol of violence and victory during the civil rights era.

 After stopping for a few minutes, the march will continue north to the Yerba Buena Gardens.